cimt-ag/data_vault_pipelinedescription/documentation/Reference_and_usage_of_dvpi_syntax.md

 **colunm_classes**(only for data)
 <br>list of column classes of the target tables, this stage column is  mapped to.
-Might be used to order the columns of the stage table by class, when creating the table. (e.g. Business keys first, then content columns, then untracked columns)
+Might be used to order the columns of the stage table by class, when creating the table. (e.g. business keys first, then content columns, then untracked columns)